mapbender/mapbender-documentation/en/architecture/translation.rst

 Translation in Mapbender
 ########################

 Mapbender uses the translator service which is a Symfony component.
-You get more information at the `Symfony Translation Documentation <http://symfony.com/doc/2.8/book/translation.html>`_ and `Translator Class Documentation <http://api.symfony.com/2.8/Symfony/Component/Translation.html>`_ .
+You get more information at the `Symfony Translation Documentation <https://symfony.com/doc/2.8/book/translation.html>`_.

 In the code you use the function **trans** to translate a text into another language.